+Nearly 20% of all mortgages in the United States are FHA loans.
 A credit challenged borrower is more likely to choose FHA because of the fair treatment of borrowers.
-The mortgage rate offered to lower credit score borrowers is typically much higher than market mortgage rates but with FHA.
+The mortgage rate offered to lower credit score borrowers is typically much higher than market mortgage rates but with FHA, the mortgage rate offered only increases slightly for challenged credit.
 If you want to be sure you are not taken advantage of by a mortgage lender, FHA may be a great option.
 The loan program for first time home buyers has regulations built in to the guidelines to make sure no home buyer is taken advantage of.

 Congress created the Federal Housing Administration (FHA) in 1934.
 The FHA became a part of the Department of Housing and Urban Development (HUD) in 1965.
+When FHA was created, the housing industry was not doing well.
+Two million construction workers had lost their jobs, terms were difficult for home loan applicants, borrowers were required to put 50% down, and only one in ten Americans owned their home.
 During the 1940’s, FHA programs helped finance military housing and homes for returning veterans and their families after the was.
 With the help of FHA, by 2001, the nation’s home-ownership rate had soared to an all time high of 68.1 percent.

 FHA Loans have flexible underwriting guidelines which include lower time needed since a derogatory mark on the credit report.
 And the best part, this does not mean a first time home buyer will pay a high interest rate.
 FHA offers some of the best available mortgage interest rates.